srikanthrao242/Realtime-sentiment/README.md

 # Realtime-sentiment
-Doing Realtime-sentiment analysis using spark
+Doing Realtime-sentiment analysis using spark, scala and NLP